 ACM-W supports, celebrates, and advocates internationally for the full engagement of women in all aspects of the computing field, providing a wide range of programs and services to ACM members and working in the larger community to advance the contributions of technical women.

 Our Corporate Supporters

 We are very grateful for the support of several corporate sponsors.
-At present, ACM-W has funding from both Oracle (through Oracle Academy) and Google for our scholarship program and Athena Lecturer Award, and continuing support from Microsoft Research for the Celebrations.
+At present, ACM-W has funding from Oracle (through Oracle Academy), Microsoft Research, and Google for our scholarships, from Google for the Athena Lecturer Award, and continuing support from Microsoft Research for the Celebrations.
 Thanks to their generosity in helping us to support, celebrate and advocate for women in computing.

 Letter from ACM-W chair

 Welcome to the November, 2015, issue of ACM-W Connections.
 We’ve got lots of news from ACM-W Europe, ACM-W India, the Scholarships Ctte., and the Chapters Ctte.
 I hope you enjoy reading about all of these activities.

 We also have a contributed article this month from Beth Quinn at NCWIT.
 Beth has written about EngageCSEdu, the curated collection of peer reviewed materials for the CS1 and CS2 courses.
 If you are a college or university CS faculty member, or are at all concerned with how to better engage and retain a diverse population of CS students, you definitely should read Beth’s piece!
 While contributors to the repository are largely US-based, the materials can certainly be used all over.

 Where’s ACM-W This Month?

 As I’m writing this, people are on their way to SEWiC, the Southeast Celebration of Women in Computing (Atlanta, November 13-15).